Active Travel

 Whitby Pump Track

-It was proposed back in the 1980s to build a “pump track” in Whitby.
-A pump track is a series of rollers, banked turns etc that provide a way for riders to use their bikes to gain momentum.
+It was proposed back in the 1980s to build a BMX track in Whitby.
+A pump track is more recent development, being a series of rollers, banked turns etc that provide a way for riders to use their bikes to gain momentum.
 Such a facility would provide (particularly young) cyclists the opportunity to gain confidence on a bike, use up excess energy, and enjoy themselves.
 It is hoped that a recent proposal to build such a facility in the town will finally be given the go ahead.

-We would also point out that a better location for such a facility would be around the Larpool Viaduct area.
+We would also point out that a better location for such a facility would have been around the Larpool Viaduct area.
 This is because the land areas around there would permit a much more substantial facility, catering for many more users of the facility, as well as being more readily accessible for all Whitby residents, as well as being just off the CinderTrack.
-That said, a facility on West Cliff as a forerunner to demonstrate the need (or otherwise) can be a very useful stepping stone.
+This was the original location that was proposed by the current facility now proposed for Tuckers Field.